xen0vas/xen0vas.github.io/_posts/2021-02-18-cloudme-v1-11-2-dep-bypass-using-rop-gadgets.md

 ```

 <p align="justify">
-In order to implement the ROP chain to bypass DEP we will use the **PUSHAD** technique as follows :
+In order to implement the ROP chain to bypass DEP we will use the <b>PUSHAD</b> technique as follows :

-- Registers EAX through ESI are populated with the **VirtualProtect** function parameters and the necessary padding (EDI and EAX)
+- Registers EAX through ESI are populated with the <b>VirtualProtect</b> function parameters and the necessary padding (EDI and EAX)
-- Registers will be pushed on the stack using the **PUSHAD** instruction.
+- Registers will be pushed on the stack using the <b>PUSHAD</b> instruction.
-- **VirtualProtect** will be executed to disable DEP for a specified memory region.
+- <b>VirtualProtect</b> will be executed to disable DEP for a specified memory region.

 At this point we are about to create the ROP chain that will enforce DEP bypass.

-The PUSHAD instruction&nbsp; **always** pushes all 8 general purpose registers onto the stack.
-A single **PUSHAD** instruction is equivalent to the following
+The PUSHAD instruction&nbsp; <b>always</b> pushes all 8 general purpose registers onto the stack.
+A single <b>PUSHAD</b> instruction is equivalent to the following
 </p>